gozargozarian/SQLiteSerializer/README.md

 Known Issues
 ------------
-- Multi-dimensional arrays are not supported, but will be soon.

-* If you find any issues with objects or types that are not handled properly, please report them and provide a working example, if possible.
+If you find any issues with objects or types that are not handled properly, please report them and provide a working example, if possible.